 Hormone Replacement Therapy for Stress

 If you, like most adults living through the pandemic, are feeling the effects of being under a great deal of stress, it is important to discuss the possibility of hormone imbalance with your primary care provider.
 A simple panel of blood tests can determine if you are suffering from a hormone deficiency that may be responsible for a lack of energy, weight gain, changes in mood, decreased sex drive, mental fogginess, depression or anxiety, and more.

-SottoPelle® hormone replacement pellets can restore your body to optimal balance.
+The SottoPelle® hormone replacement method can restore your body to optimal balance.
 And pellet therapy offers several advantages, including NO daily pills, NO painful weekly shots, and NO messy creams.
-Additionally, SottoPelle® testosterone pellet therapy utilizes bioidentical hormones that are safer, more effective, and more natural than lab-created synthetics.
+Additionally, the SottoPelle® testosterone pellet method utilizes bioidentical hormones that are safer, more effective, and more natural than lab-created synthetics.
 Because bioidentical hormones are identical to the body’s own hormones, they offer more effective results, with fewer side-effects and risks.

-Talk to your physician about SottoPelle® testosterone replacement therapy today.
-Or schedule an appointment with the providers at SottoPelle in the Phoenix, AZ area today.
-If you live outside of the greater Phoenix area, you can also find a physician in your area who is highly trained in hormone replacement using our Physician Finder HERE.
+Talk to your physician about the SottoPelle® testosterone replacement method today.
+Or, you can also find a physician in your area who is highly trained in hormone replacement using our Physician Finder HERE.